framedsc/Sitesource/markdown/GameGuides/RoboCopRogueCity.md

 may not be enough in some cases.
 To input a bigger value, double click the **Max. bokeh size** number and input whatever value you need.

+When using upscaling with IGCS Depth of Field, images may turn out blurry.
+To avoid this, set **Number of frames to wair per frame** to 5.
+This will increase the time it takes to complete a shot, but the focal poing will be correct.

 ## Known issues

 ### Arm rig visible when camera is active